quarter-spiral/devbox-tool/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for Quarter Spiral Development

 ## Introduction

-This project automates the setup of a development environment for Ruby on Rails core development.
-This is the easiest way to build a box with everything ready to start hacking on your pull request, all in an isolated virtual machine.
+This project automates the setup of a development environment for all Quarter Spiral development.

 ## Requirements